 I wasn’t able to save my childhood charm before it fell victim to carpet beetles.
 I didn’t have a thorough understanding of insects back then.
 I hope that, girded with this knowledge, you’re able to keep your childhood treasures from being destroyed.

-As always, your thoughts, questions, and feedback are welcome.
-Simply post a comment.
+As always, your thoughts, questions and feedback are welcome.
+Send us a line.